 26 of 42

 Wood Pallet Fireplace Surround

 Warm, cozy, and definitely one of a kind, this wood pallet fireplace surround is a weekend project that lets you exercise your creative skills.
 Stacey, over at the design blog Addison Meadows Lane, gives you detailed instructions, down to the very last screw and nail.
-But you can do whatever you want and make it your own.Continue to 22 of 25 below.
+Follow her instructions or adapt it to make it all your own.

 Wood Pallet Bar Cart

-Not all pallet creations must have the weathered look.
+Not all wood pallet creations must have the weathered look.
 You can purchase new pallets or, like Holly at the blog My Pinteresting Life, you can search long and hard for that elusive find: clean, new pallet wood.
-She found these at her local post office and turned them into a charming bar cart.Continue to 24 of 25 below.
+She found these at her local post office and turned them into a charming bar cart.

 Wood Pallet Room Divider